cozygene/albi/README.md

 The flags are as follows:

 * `kinship_eigenvalues` (`-k`) - A file containing the eigenvalues of the kinship matrix, one eigenvalue per line, in text format.
-This could be created, for example, with GCTA's `--pca` flag.
+This could be created, for example, with GCTA's `--pca` flag, after removing the IDs from the output file.
 * `kinship_eigenvectors`(`-v`) - A file containing the eigenvectors of the kinship matrix, one eigenvector per column, in text format.
-This could be created, for example, with GCTA's `--pca` flag.
+This could be created, for example, with GCTA's `--pca` flag, after removing the IDs from the output file.
 * `covariates` (`-x`) - A file containing the covariates, one covariate per column, in text format.
 * `no_intercept` (`-i`) - Add to explicitly *not* use a constant 1 (intercept) covariate.
 Can be used without an additional covariates file.
 Is not enabled by default, i.e. an intercept is added.
 * `estimates_filename` (`-f`) - A filename containing a list of heritability estimates (one per line) in text format.
 A CI will be calculated for each one.